 Lectures provide the key information on a particular area, and form the main basis by which you will learn the fundamental concepts and facts of the subject.
 Tutorials are a further means by which you will acquire subject-specific knowledge, and also develop problem-solving skills embodying the concepts from lectures in a formative environment.

 Workshops are used in first year as revision sessions in preparation for end of year examinations; in later years they are used to consolidate factual knowledge and develop problem-solving skills.
 Problem classes are used in first year to develop mathematical and other quantitative skills in a problem-solving environment.
 Laboratory classes are used to teach, develop and refine the subject-specific experimental skills of synthesis, measurement and characterisation that characterise a competent chemistry graduate, whilst applying concepts from lectures in an experimental environment.

 Throughout the programme, you are expected to spend a minimum of one subsequent hour per hour of lecture contact on private study, reading and problem-solving using textbooks and other resources.
 Additional private study is directed at preparing for tutorials, workshops, writing reports of laboratory work and revision for examinations.
-In the four compulsory modules first year you will attend 7 hours of lectures, 2 hours of tutorials or problem classes and 6 hours of laboratory work each week.
-Additionally a third of the year’s credits are from elective modules which involve between 2 and 6 hours of lectures and laboratories each week.
+In the four compulsory modules in first year you will attend seven hours of lectures, two hours of tutorials or problem classes and six hours of laboratory work each week.
+Additionally a third of the year’s credits are from elective modules which involve between two and six hours of lectures and laboratories each week.
 Individual learning forms an important part of academic study.